10 Best HVAC Companies in Dubuque, IA

 Frequently Asked Questions About HVAC in Dubuque, IA

-Normally, your HVAC system should be inspected twice a year.
-After an inspection, your HVAC technician will tell you what, if any, services are required.
-You should also have your system inspected and serviced if you start to notice any issues, such as strange noises, leaks, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+Typically, your HVAC system should be inspected twice a year.
+After that inspection, your technician will tell you what services are required.
+You should also have your system inspected and serviced if you start to notice any issues, such as leaks, strange noises, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are during the spring and fall.
-Technicians are generally less busy during these times, so it will be easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically sees the most use.
+The best times to have your HVAC system inspected are the spring and fall.
+Technicians are generally less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at once.
-You might also consider a smart thermostat.
+You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as you can, and avoid making drastic changes — adjust it only a few degrees at a time.
+You might also consider getting a smart thermostat.

 For a 2,000-square-foot home, you should look for around 2.5 to 5 tons of air conditioning capacity.
 For a house over 1,000 square feet, central air will be more effective than window units for cooling.